HarikaAncha/CD-Renewal-Classifier/README.md

 # CD-Renewal-Classifier
-Classification Model that predicts if a CD would be renewed or not.
+Classification model that predicts if a CD would be renewed or not.

 ## Install
 This project requires Python 3 and the following Python libraries installed: